FatihAkgoz/MyRepo/README.md

 # MyRepo
-This is just a test
+This is the repository for practice purposes.